AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 Thanks to the isolation of positions, one could become under a risk of liquidation, while the other has plenty collateral and a much higher collateral ratio.

-In this case, users are able to perform a debt transfer, meaning that they will transfer part of their debt from one of their vault to another, without actually transferring stablecoins.
+In this case, users are able to perform a debt transfer, meaning that they can transfer part of their debt from one of their vault to another, without actually transferring stablecoins.
 Debt transfer is only possible between vaults related to the same stablecoin, but can be done with vaults linked to different collateral types.

 A debt transfer operation increases the health ratio of the first vault, as it has less debt, and decreases that of the second.
 It allows users to rebalance their debt and collateral ratio between the different vaults they own in an efficient manner, as the transaction just involves an accounting operation.